wontothree/wontothree.github.io/_posts/electricalengineering/electroniccircuit/2024-03-29-operational-amplifiers.md

 ### 2.4 An Important Application : The Weighted Summer

 ## 3 The Noninverting Configuration (비반전 구성)

+The input signal is applied directly to the positive input terminal of the op amp while on terminal of resistor is connected to ground.

+### 3.1 The Closed-Loop Gain

+### 3.2 Effect of Finite Open-Loop Gain

+### 3.3 Input and Output Resistance

+### 3.4 The Voltage Follower

 ## 4 Difference Amplifiers